-Broward College Policy 6Hx2-7.13 states that, in accordance with Florida Statue 1001.64(24), the Board of Trustees is authorized to provide penalties for parking and traffic infractions to include towing of vehicles in violation of College regulations, and to use Campus Safety Officers to enforce College parking regulations on all locations of Broward College.
-Monies collected from parking violations are deposited in student scholarship accounts for student financial aid recipients at the College.
+Broward College Policy 6Hx2-7.13 states that, in accordance with Florida Statue 1001.64(24), the Board of Trustees is authorized to provide penalties for parking and traffic infractions to include towing of vehicles in violation of College regulations, and to use Public Safety Officers to enforce College parking regulations on all locations of Broward College.
 In accordance with Florida Statues Chapters 316, 320, and 322 law enforcement agencies are also authorized to enforce all traffic and parking violations on College property.
 In accordance with Florida Statues 715.07, the College has the right to tow vehicles from College property.
 The College President or designee is authorized to develop procedures for the towing of vehicles from Broward College locations.